ncarlier/webhookd/README.md

 $ curl http://localhost:8080/echo/2
 ```

-If needed, you can also redirect hook logs to the server output (configured by the `WHD_HOOK_LOG_OUTPUT` environment variable).
+If needed, you can also redirect hook logs to the server output (configured by the `WHD_LOG_HOOK_OUTPUT` environment variable).

 ### Post hook notifications